tcphdr/PyForcer/README.md

 PyForcer is an secure shell (SSH) brute forcing tool that is focused on speed and validity.
 While some methods are rudimentry such as detecting the output of pre-selected commands that bare universal resemblence.
 At this time there is no way to distinguish from honeypots and real targets (soon tm).
 Please read further below on usage specifications and known issues.
 This repository is now public and might receive future updates, however it's not high on my priority list at this time.
 Please be responsible and enjoy.

+As always, if you find any bugs, feel free to submit an issue, pull requests are also welcome.

 ## Dependencies

 - Python 3.0